Keeping pets safe at Christmas

-With many friends and families preparing to get together over the festive season, I wanted share my top tips for keeping pets safe at Christmas during this fun, but often stressful time.
+With many friends and families preparing to get together over the festive season, here’s my top tips for keeping pets safe at Christmas.

 Even the most placid of dogs and cats can react when they are under stress, so preparing our pets now for visitors and giving them a safe and calm place to go when they are feeling overwhelmed is key.
 Particularly when it comes to keeping pets safe at Christmas.